 The last two years, I have taught Introduction to Graphic Design, Layout Design, Advanced Typography and Professional Preparation.
 I have supervised the Graphic Design Internships.

 The jobs our students acquire after graduation attest to my success in the classroom.
-A supporting excerpt from the 2009 Graphic Design program lists many of the corporate, design and advertising agencies where our graduates found employment, and awards my students received from the American Advertising Federation and the American Institute for Graphic Arts.
+A supporting excerpt from the 2009 Graphic Design program promotional catalog lists many of the corporate, design and advertising agencies where our graduates found employment.
+Also, we have received many awards from the American Advertising Federation and the American Institute for Graphic Arts.
+In 2022, one student won a AAF-KC Addy award Gold, regional SILVER and is now competing on the National level.

 A specific project, “Bottle Packaging Series & Campaign,” from my Advanced Typography class, illustrates how I communicate design objectives, specifications, traditional and digital technical techniques, and advanced design practices.
 I have included the project handout and examples of student work.
 Many students entering design competitions on my recommendation have won AAF and AIGA awards, most notably, a National Gold and National Silver ADDY.

 I work closely with the Graphic Design faculty to keep our curriculum standards current.
 Our advisory committee and alumni help drive program and course modifications.
-In 2007-2008, my colleague Jill Coppess and I made modifications incorporating graphic software application classes to the Graphic Design program.
+Recently in 2019, my colleagues and I made modifications to all the classes in the Graphic Design program.
 It is imperative that I stay current with graphic software and technological trends.
-This allows me to impart the use of technology in all my classes, and specifically the class project: “Building a web site” for my Advanced Typography class.
-As sponsor of the Graphic Design club, I also maintain a group Facebook site for coordinating the Graduating Recruitment showcase.
-And my WordPress blogs allow students to access visual work, examples, specifications and links.
+This allows me to impart the use of technology in all my classes, and specifically the class project: “Building a MailChimp account for developing e-Blasts” for my Advanced Typography class.
+As sponsor of the Graphic Design club, a Slack group for coordinating the Graduating Recruitment showcase.
+Besides making my Canvas course shells robust, I have supplemental WordPress blogs that allow students to access visual work, examples, specifications and links.
 These involvements demonstrate the use of my knowledge and skills.

-As part of my teaching duties, I am in liaison with adjuncts for Advanced Typography, Professional Preparation, and Electronic Production classes.
+As part of my teaching duties, I am in liaison with adjuncts for Advanced Typography, Professional Preparation, Advanced Design Practice and Introduction to Graphic Design classes.
 It is rewarding and refreshing to work closely with working professionals.
 This provides adjuncts with classroom guidance and insures learning outcomes.
 It also helps keep my teaching skills fresh.

 During my tenure at JCCC I became lead instructor of our capstone course, Professional Preparation.
 Over time, I have modified the course outline to stay current with learning outcomes necessary for success in the field.
 Extensive discussions with our Advisory Committee members and other design professionals have confirmed these modifications.
 The course now includes a traditional classic portfolio and resume, and also the development of a branding system that includes promotional materials.
 More recently, I have established the development of a digital on-line portfolio.
 These changes have helped students be better prepared for the job market.